 This Brussels Sprouts Au Gratin recipe is a fun side for Thanksgiving and the Holidays that will take the lovely in-season Brussels sprout and make it an actual superstar side.

-The Brussels Sprouts are simply roasted until golden-brown, then topped in a delicious creamy sauce that I quickly made on the stovetop and sprinkled with some Gruyere cheese.
+The Brussels sprouts are simply roasted until golden-brown, then topped in a delicious creamy sauce that I quickly made on the stovetop and sprinkled with some Gruyere cheese.
 The end result is restaurant worthy and perfect for changing things up for Thanksgiving this year!

-Brussel Sprout Au Gratin
+Brussels Sprouts Au Gratin

 For the Brussels Sprouts: